 “I took illegal possession of [them] as they were trotting past the school door one day … Two brothers and their little sister made up the number of my captives.
 They were all very ragged and dirty, they were all very lean … A queer little ‘Daughter of the Regiment’ she looked, trudging along with an old fig-drum slung from her shoulder to put her findings in. her elder brother had an old nosebag for his receptacle, the younger an old saucepan. … When I took hold of the little girl’s hand, she raised a piercing scream, and her brothers, who were a little way ahead, instantly dashed back to the rescue.
 Up to their breast went their little clenched right fists, backwards and forwards went their little clenched left fists; ‘Kick his shins, Sally.’
 ‘Bite his thumb, Sally,’ they shouted.
 They danced around me with menacing gestures, and looks and words of contemptuous defiance, and then putting down their heads, rushed in, and assaulted me in the most vigorous manner: little Sally meanwhile kicking like a little donkey, and biting and scratching like a cat.”

 Although the teacher eventually got them into class, it was not always easy for society to help such children partly because they often wanted no help.
-They could also earn money, noted by one young mudlark who claimed he earned “1d., and some days 4d; … [but] never … 8d in one day, that would have been a ‘jolly lot of money’.”
+They could also earn good money, which was noted by one young mudlark who claimed he earned “1d., and some days 4d; … [but] never … 8d in one day, that would have been a ‘jolly lot of money.'”
 In addition, however meager their wages, mudlarks enjoyed their job because there were several advantages: They were free to come and go as they pleased and they worked at their own discretion.
 They also got to keep whatever they earned, which in comparison to other jobs during these times was advantageous.

 As the Victorian era disappeared, mudlarks became fewer and then the occupation all but disappeared until a version of the mudlark from earlier times came to exist.
 Today’s mudlarks don’t earn livings, they earn praise and are known as the Society of Thames Mudlarks.
 They possess special licenses that allow them to search the Thames for historical artifacts and treasure.
 The society, which was founded in 1980, has collected and donated over 2,500 buttons dating from the fourteenth and nineteenth centuries.